grpc/proposal/L42-metadata-flags.md

 * It only be called for asynchronous calls.
 * I prefer to implement it separately, with another private member variable.

+### Put the new variable in middle or tail
+* If this optional separate variable is right after mandatory variables, then developers can set it right away without typing extra variable name
+* But this will break if the existing program is using lazy position argument
+* So, put it in the tail sacrifices a little bit convenience to exchange the stability of API

 ## Implementation

-Please refer to PR #TODO
+Please refer to PR #16915

 ### Testing Plan
 The testing will be similar to the unit test of _ChannelReadyFuture.
 It will contain three parts:

 1. Validate the options are set properly, and make sure the C-Core receives correct flags.
 2. Validate the behavior of client failed connect to an unexisting server without “Wait For Ready” option.
-1. Validate the behavior of client successfully connect to a later-spawned server with “Wait For Ready” option.
+3. Validate the behavior of client successfully connect to a later-spawned server with “Wait For Ready” option.

 ### “Wait For Ready” doesn’t cover all UNAVAILABLE status.
 As mentioned in the definition, during my experiments, the “Wait For Ready” works to handle “Connect Failed” but not “Socket Closed”, which means if the server crashes while handling a request, the request will still be failed without retry or wait.

 This behavior makes sense if the request is not idempotent, then it is possible that the server starts to handle the request and conduct some write operation to databases already.
 In this special cases, developers need to solve failed requests themselves.

 ## Open issues